sveltejs/kit/documentation/faq/10-what-can-i-make-with-sveltekit.md

 ---
-title: What kinds of applications can I make with SvelteKit?
+title: What can I make with SvelteKit?
 ---

-SvelteKit can be used to create several kinds of application with the support of [third-party tools](#integrations).
+SvelteKit can be used to create most kinds of applications.
 Out of the box, SvelteKit supports many features including:

-- Dynamic page content with [loaders](/docs/load) and [API endpoints](/docs/routing#server).
+- Dynamic page content with [loaders](/docs/load) and [API routes](/docs/routing#server).
 - SEO-friendly dynamic content with [server-side rendering (SSR)](/docs/glossary#ssr).
 - User-friendly progressively-enhanced interactive pages with SSR and [Form Actions](/docs/form-actions).